dilayercelik/dilayercelik/README.md

 🧠 During my first year of university, I realised that I wanted to satisfy my long-standing curiosity in Artificial Intelligence (specifically Machine Learning and Deep Learning); I also gained an interest in neuroscience.

-📚 I'm currently exploring these fields, both in class and on my own: ultimately, I aspire to  combine my interests in ML and neuroscience in a postgraduate programme (Master's/PhD): I'm particularly interested in computational/cognitive (neuro)science and machine learning.
+📚 I'm currently exploring these fields, both in class and in extracurricular settings: ultimately, I aspire to  combine my interests in ML and neuroscience in a postgraduate programme (Master's/PhD): I'm particularly interested in computational/cognitive (neuro)science and machine learning.